tatango/ember-social/README.md

 To install this addon in your ember-cli project, use `npm install ember-social`.

+Run the dummy app for examples and documentation.

 This README outlines the details of collaborating on this Ember addon.

 [![Build Status](https://travis-ci.org/plyfe/ember-social.svg?branch=master)](https://travis-ci.org/plyfe/ember-social)